 Once you settle at a registered address in Germany, you can withdraw money from your blocked account.
 But, keep in mind that you won’t have direct access to your blocked account in Germany.
 With that said, the only way you can withdraw your money is by opening an international student bank account in Germany, where your blocked money will be transferred every month.

 Currently, you’re allowed to withdraw a maximum of €861 per month unless you’ve deposited more money than the required minimum.
 This amount of money is transferred from your Sperrkonto to your regular account (or international student bank account), from where you can freely withdraw your money.

 Yes, you can.
 This is only the minimum amount of money required from you to apply for your student visa.
 The German government wants you to have the necessary funds to live in Germany for at least one year.

 What if my German student visa application is rejected?

-If your visa application is rejected by the German embassy in your home country you will be refunded.
-Contact personally the blocked account provider or the German consulate in your country and they will tell you what you need to submit in order to get your money back.
-Note, however, that transfer fees will not be refunded.
+If your visa application is rejected by the German embassy in your home country, you will be refunded.
+Contact the blocked account provider or the German consulate in your country, and they will tell you what you need to submit to get your money back.
+Note, however, that the transfer fee will not be refunded.

-Do I need to prove the source of the money when opening my blocked account?
+Do I need to prove the source of the money when transferring money?

 The most common way of proving your financial means is by submitting a bank statement that reveals your deposit records in a bank.